The rise of robotic assisted surgery

 One of the most important innovations in recent years has been the introduction of the surgical robot.
 Robotic assisted surgery allows remotely operated tools to access smaller cavities than could normally be reached by a surgeon’s hands and tools.

-Meanwhile in the nineties a group of venture capitalists, engineers and surgeons were establishing the company, Intuitive.
+Around the same time, a group of venture capitalists, engineers and surgeons were establishing Intuitive.
 Their company manufactured the Da Vinci robot which, in 2000, became the first device authorised by the FDA for robotically assisted surgery.
 In 2019 the company had over $4 billion in revenue and DaVinci machines have become commonly used for nerve-sparing prostatectomy.

-It was a natural evolution for surgeons to explore the use of robot assisted techniques in other diseases and there are now established procedures in gynaecological, colorectal and thoracic surgery.
-Lung cancer surgery is often particularly difficult because of the risk of damaging precious lung tissue in removal of tumours, especially in people who may have lung capacity already reduced by smoking related diseases.
+It was a natural step for surgeons to explore the use of robot assisted techniques in other diseases and there are now established procedures in gynaecological, colorectal and thoracic surgery.
+Lung cancer surgery is often particularly difficult because of the risk of damaging lung tissue in removal of tumours, especially in people with reduced lung capacity from smoking related diseases.

-Minimally invasive techniques, such as using video assistance to remove lung cancers, have now been shown to be superior to traditional ‘open’ techniques in the UK-led VIOLET trial, which published early results this year.
-Surgeons are now exploring Robotic Assisted Thoracic Surgery (the unhappily named ‘RATS’ technique) to further improve safety.
+Minimally invasive techniques, such as video assistance to remove lung cancers, have now been shown to be superior to traditional ‘open’ techniques in the UK-led VIOLET trial.
+Surgeons are now exploring Robotic Assisted Thoracic Surgery to further improve safety.

 One area where robotic surgery showed promise was in the treatment of oropharyngeal cancers (in the tonsil and back of the tongue).
 These cancers are associated with HPV infection (the same virus that causes cervix cancer) and are occurring more frequently.
 The cancer can often be treated very successfully with modern radiotherapy, but radiation can cause significant short term and long-term side effects, particularly affecting swallowing.